 Asset Underweight Neutral Overweight Equities We are neutral on global equities.
 Global economic activity has been almost halted in order to stem the spread of the coronavirus.
 Overwhelming and aggressive policy action - both fiscal and monetary - help support the asset class.
 We prefer an up-in-quality stance, and like economies with ample policy room.
 Credit We have upgraded credit to modestly overweight.
 Extraordinary measures by central banks - including purchases of corporate debt - provide a favorable backdrop.
 Developed market central bank actions should pave the way for lower volatility in interest rates, providing a stable environment for credit spreads to narrow.
 The risk of temporary liquidity crunches remains.
 Yet valuations have cheapened and coupon income is crucial in a world starved for yield.
-Government bonds We stay neutral overall on global government bonds.
-They act as ballast against risk-off episodes.
-Additional easing by major central banks has become more likely, in our view.
-We favor U.S. Treasuries over government bonds in other regions, but see risks of a diminishing buffer against equity market selloffs and a snap-back in yields from historically low levels.
-Cash We maintain our neutral position on cash for risk mitigation.
+Government bonds We stay neutral overall on global gove episodes.
+Additional easing by major favor U.S. Treasuries over governmer buffer against equity market selloffs a central banks has b nt bonds in other reg ecome more likely, in our view.
+We jions, but see risks of a diminishing Cash We maintain our neutral position on cash for risk mitigation.
 We also see cash as a robust buffer against risks around regime shifts, especially those triggered by a negative supply shock that could drive both stocks and bonds lower together.